krishnajogi/PowerBI_Dashboards/README.md

-# Analyzed Interactive Sales Dashboard using PowerBi
+# Analysed Interactive Sales Dashboard using PowerBi

 ## Overview
 This repository contains an interactive sales dashboard created with PowerBI.
 The dashboard provides a comprehensive analysis of sales data using two main datasets: `details.csv` and `orders.csv`.
 Additionally, it features visually appealing background images and icons to enhance the user experience.